Cardinals vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has 27 hits with five doubles, three home runs, seven walks and 15 RBI.
-He's also stolen two bases.
+- Baez has collected 28 hits with five doubles, three home runs and eight walks.
+He has driven in 15 runs with two stolen bases.

 Báez Recent Games